scholarsportal/Dataverse-Data-Explorer/README.md

 ### As an external application

 The recommended way to install the Data Curation Tool is to use your own webserver.
-Download your npm packages with `npm install`, and then compile the Data Curation Tool by running `ng build --prod`.
+Download your npm packages with `npm install`, and then compile the Data Curation Tool by running `ng build --prod --base-href {URL of your application}`.

 Copy the contents of `Dataverse-Data-Curation-Tool/dist` into a dedicated folder on your webserver.